BSE 1 — COOPERATIVE EDUCATION PROGRAM

 Provides an area equivalency for courses taken on Madison Study Abroad Programs that do not equate to existing UW courses.
 Enrollment in a UW-Madison resident study abroad program

-BSE 405 — INTELLIGENCE AND AUTOMATION IN AGRICULTURE
+BSE 405 — ARTIFICIAL INTELLIGENCE IN AGRICULTURE

 3 credits.